mxmfrlv/leepquest_otree/README.md

 1. Create an HTML file named `include_X.html` in your app's folder, where X is your block name (sheet name inside the questionnaire definition Excel file).
 If found, the template is included at the top of the page, providing custom introductory content or dynamic logic (via `script` tags).

-2. Add your HTML content, using div IDs like `initial_presentation_1`, `initial_presentation_2`, etc. for multi-screen content.
+2. Add your HTML content, use div's ID (or class names) `initial_presentation_1`, `initial_presentation_2`, etc. for multi-screen content.
 For multi-screen questionnaires, only the relevant part of the template is shown based on the current screen number.
+A class name `not_initial_presentation_N` may be used to hide the content for the screen `N` only.
 As the user navigates through screens (using Next/Previous buttons), different parts of the include template become visible.

 3. The system will automatically detect and include your template when the corresponding questionnaire block is displayed.